 Did you receive stock options from your Canadian employer?
-If yes, this article is for you.
-In this short write-up, I explain how the “Taxation of Stock Options for Employees in Canada” directly affects you.
+If yes, then it’s highly recommended that you go over the points in this article.
+In this article, I explain how the “Taxation of Stock Options for Employees in Canada” directly affects you.

 Stock options or employee stock options is an option in which the employer gives an employee the right to buy shares in the company in which they work usually at a discounted price specified by the employer.
-There are different types of stock options that can be issued to employees, more information can be found at the Canada Revenue Agency website.
+There are different types of stock options that can be issued to employees – more information can be found on the Canada Revenue Agency website.

-If you’re working here in Canada, and received stock options from your employer, it’s really important that you go through this write-up.
-For employers who are looking to sell their company through their shares, please have a look at one of our articles regarding asset sale and stock sale.
+If you’re working here in Canada, and received stock options from your employer, then read on.
+For employers who are looking to sell their company through their shares, please have a look at our article regarding asset sale and stock sale.

-Here, you will find out just about all you need to know in regards to taxation of stock options for Canadian employees.
-To make for easy understanding, I’ll break this article into two parts.
+Here, you will find out just about all you need to know regarding the taxation of stock options for Canadian employees.
+To make it easier to follow, I’ll break this article into two parts.

 Taxation of Stock Options for Employees in Canada in CCPCs: